Yitzhak Ben-Zvi: During World War I

 In 1931 he became chair of Va'ad Leumi.

-Ben-Zvi served in the Jewish Legion (1st Judean battalion 'KADIMAH') together with Ben-Gurion.
-He helped found the Ahdut HaAvoda party in 1919, and became increasingly active in the Haganah.
 According to Avraham Tehomi, Ben-Zvi ordered the 1924 murder of Jacob Israël de Haan.

 De Haan had come to Palestine as an ardent Zionist, but he had become increasingly critical of the Zionist organizations, preferring a negotiated solution to the armed struggle between the Jews and Arabs.
 This is how Tehomi acknowledged his own part in the murder over sixty years later, in an Israeli television interview in 1985: "I have done what the Haganah decided had to be done.
 And nothing was done without the order of Yitzhak Ben-Zvi.
 I have no regrets because he [de Haan] wanted to destroy our whole idea of Zionism."

 Political career

 Ben Zvi was elected to the Jerusalem City Council and by 1931 served as president of the Jewish National Council, the shadow government of the Jewish community in Mandatory Palestine.
 When Israel gained its independence, Ben-Zvi was among the signers of its Declaration of Independence on 14 May 1948.
 He served in the First and Second Knessets for the Mapai party.
 In 1951, Ben-Zvi was appointed one of the acting members of the Government Naming Committee, whose duty was to decide on appropriate names for newly constructed settlements.